harshvs4/Algorithm-for-Delivery-System/README.md

 # Algorithm-for-Delivery-System

-DESIGN AND IMPLEMENTATION OF EFFICIENT ALGORITHM FOR DELIVERY SYSTEM
+## DESIGN AND IMPLEMENTATION OF EFFICIENT ALGORITHM FOR DELIVERY SYSTEM

-Transportation of goods is an important task in today online business.
+Transportation of goods is an important task in today's online business.
-Business Company need to send packages from one place to another on a regular basis.
-Like Amazon, Flipkart, DHL and Fedex deliver packages to their customers.
-The customers receive their packages within one to two days.
+Companies like Amazon, Flipkart, DHL and Fedex need to send packages from one place to another on a regular basis.The customers receive their packages within one to two days.
 Amazon and other company’s goal is to make sure their customer’s delivery requests succeed their expectations.
-In order to accomplish this huge amount of money is spent by Amazon Delivery service daily on fuel, equipment, maintenance of equipment and wages.
+In order to accomplish this goal huge amount of money is spent by Amazon Delivery service daily on fuel, equipment, maintenance of equipment and wages.
 “Using the most efficient route to deliver packages can drastically reduce the cost such as time and money”.

-KEYWORDS :
+## KEYWORDS
 Traveling salesman problems, Cities and towns, Information technology, Linear programming, Greedy Algorithm, Dynamic Programming, Backtracking, Hamiltonian Cycle.

+## PROBLEM

 This problem can be divided into two sub problems.
 1) There might be given list of several amazon delivery centres for cities in India, so in